Tool Introduction

 - Q: Are there any format requirements for input data?

-- A: For text data, you can input it directly.
+- A: For text data, you can enter it directly.
 If your data is a binary file or other non-text format, it is recommended to convert it to a Base64 or hexadecimal string before encryption to avoid character encoding issues.

-Important Notes
+Notes